DISCOVER THE COURAGE TO BE YOU!

 I don’t know how it is in your house, but in my house money can be a bit of a sore subject at times.
 In fact, fighting with my husband over money is the main reason I started using coupons and started writing this blog.
 And even though we (okay, me) have managed to get (most) of our spending under control, there are still things we disagree on, mostly because we just don’t always see eye-to-eye.
+I guess what I’m saying is I am SUPER happy to have Jesse visiting today….will you join me in welcoming him?

 * * *